WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/series/fanfare.md

 39. The March King: John Philip Sousa
 40. American Odyssey: Off to the Sea Again, broadcast in 1971. <br/>
 41. *episode title not known*
-42. American Odyssey: The Midnight Special, broadcast on 1971-07-25, produced by WTIF. <br/>
+42. American Odyssey: The Midnight Special, broadcast on 1971-07-25 by WTIF. <br/>
 43. *episode title not known*
-44. Leopold Stokowski, broadcast on 1970-04-28 and 1971-08-08, produced by NET. <br/>
+44. Leopold Stokowski, broadcast on 1970-04-28 by NET. <br/>
-45. Stokowski Rehearses, broadcast on 1971-08-15, produced by NET Division, Educational Broadcasting Corporation. <br/>
+45. Stokowski Rehearses, broadcast on 1971-08-15 by NET Division, Educational Broadcasting Corporation. <br/>
 46. San Francisco Rock at the Family Dog (repeat of Episode 10)
 47. *episode title not known*
-48. Jazz at Tanglewood: Moden Jazz Quartet, broadcast on 1969-07-08 and 1971-06-27, produced by WGBH. <br/>
+48. Jazz at Tanglewood: Moden Jazz Quartet, broadcast on 1969-07-08 by WGBH. <br/>
 49. *episode title not known*
 50. Well Tempered Listener
 51. Roberta Peters